parazsl/emails-input/README.md

 ### Notes

 The module was built with [IE11 compatibility](https://kangax.github.io/compat-table/es6/) in mind, meaning no ES6+ features were used.
-There are a few ways to modernize the module, like using TypeScript or transpiling the source using a loader in Webpack.
+There are a few ways to modernize the module, like using TypeScript or transpiling the source using a loader in Webpack (while Webpack is being used here, its only aim was to create a minified bundle).